hiveot/hub.capnp/README.md

 This project is inspired by the Mozilla Thing draft API [published here](https://iot.mozilla.org/wot/#web-thing-description).
 However, the Mozilla API is intended to be implemented by Things and is not intended for Things to register themselves.
 The HiveOT Hub will therefore deviate where necessary.

-The [capnproto](https://capnproto.org/) project provides Capabilities based RPC infrastructure for the Hub.
+The [capnproto](https://capnproto.org/) project provides Capabilities based RPC infrastructure for Hub services.
 Capabilities based services are a great fit for a decentralized Hub as it is performant, low cpu and memory footprint and intrinsic secure.

 Many thanks go to JetBrains for sponsoring the HiveOT open source project with development tools.